 What is cystic fibrosis?

-Cystic fibrosis is an inherited disease that affects the lungs, intestines, liver and pancreas.
-In cystic fibrosis, mucus-producing glands make excessive amounts of abnormally thick and sticky mucus, which clogs and obstructs the body’s digestive tract and air passages.
+Cystic fibrosis (CF) is an inherited disease that affects the lungs, intestines, liver and pancreas.
+In cystic fibrosis, mucus-producing glands make excessive amounts of abnormally thick and sticky mucus.
+This thick mucus clogs and obstructs the body’s digestive tract and air passages.
 The excessive mucus leads to serious problems with digestion and breathing, which often results in an early death.
-Cystic fibrosis is one of the most common chronic lung diseases in children and young adults (Source: NIH).
+Cystic fibrosis is one of the most common chronic lung diseases in children and young adults.

 Cystic fibrosis most often affects the lungs and pancreas.
-In healthy lungs, air and oxygen pass through the upper respiratory tract, through the bronchioles, and into the alveoli.
-The alveoli are tiny hollow sac-like structures where oxygen is absorbed into the bloodstream.
-In people with cystic fibrosis, the buildup of thick, sticky mucus in these air passages reduces the effectiveness of breathing and the intake of oxygen.
-Extra mucus also encourages the growth of bacteria and viruses and chronic lung infections.
+In healthy lungs, air and oxygen pass through the upper respiratory tract, down into the bronchioles and alveoli.
+Alveoli are tiny sac-like structures.
+They transfer oxygen from the lungs into the bloodstream.
+In cystic fibrosis, a buildup of thick, sticky mucus in these airways makes breathing and oxygen transfer less effective.
+Extra mucus also encourages the growth of bacteria and viruses, causing chronic lung infections.

-Cystic fibrosis can also cause serious problems with the pancreas, which produces enzymes that are important for food digestion.
-Cystic fibrosis can cause mucus to block the ducts that carry enzymes from the pancreas to the digestive tract, leading to abnormal digestion, malnutrition, and vitamin and mineral deficiencies.
+Cystic fibrosis can also cause serious problems with the pancreas.
+This organ produces enzymes that are important for food digestion.
+Cystic fibrosis can cause mucus to block the ducts that carry enzymes from the pancreas to the digestive tract.
+This leads to abnormal digestion, malnutrition, and vitamin and mineral deficiencies.

-Cystic fibrosis is generally diagnosed in infancy and early childhood.
-Cystic fibrosis is fatal, although life expectancy can be significantly extended with an early diagnosis and consistent medical care.
-Life expectancy has increased dramatically in recent decades because of the development of new and improved treatments.
-In the 1950s, children generally died of cystic fibrosis as infants or toddlers.
-At this time, the average life span is about 35 years, although some people with cystic fibrosis are living into their 40s, 50s and older.
+Cystic fibrosis is usually diagnosed in infancy and early childhood.
+The disease is progressive and can eventually be fatal.
+However, an early cystic fibrosis diagnosis and regular medical care can greatly extend life expectancy.
+Cystic fibrosis life expectancy has increased dramatically in recent decades thanks to new and improved treatments.
+In the 1950s, children usually died as infants or toddlers.
+Today, the average life span is about 35 years.
+However, some people with cystic fibrosis are living into their 40s, 50s and older.

-Cystic fibrosis can lead to serious and life-threatening complications, such as nutritional deficiencies, diabetes, chronic lung infections, and respiratory failure.
-Seek prompt medical care if you, or your child, have symptoms of cystic fibrosis, such as growth delays, weight loss, a cough that does not go away, excessively salty sweat or skin, and constipation or greasy, foul-smelling stools.
+Cystic fibrosis can lead to serious and life-threatening complications.
+This includes nutritional deficiencies, diabetes, chronic lung infections, and respiratory failure.
+Seek prompt medical care for cystic fibrosis symptoms, such as growth delays, weight loss, a cough that does not go away, excessively salty sweat or skin, and constipation or greasy, foul-smelling stools.

-Seek immediate medical care (call 911) if you, your child, or someone you are with, have severe shortness of breath, severe difficulty breathing, chest pain, or an unexplained decrease in alertness or consciousness.
+Seek immediate medical care (call 911) for potentially serious symptoms, such as severe shortness of breath, severe difficulty breathing, chest pain, or an unexplained decrease in alertness or consciousness.

 What are the symptoms of cystic fibrosis?

-Typically, symptoms of cystic fibrosis and its complications affect the respiratory system and the digestive system.
-However, the symptoms vary between individuals, and not all people will experience symptoms in both body systems.
+Typically, symptoms of cystic fibrosis and its complications affect the lungs and the digestive system.
+However, the symptoms and their severity vary from person to person.
+Not all people will have symptoms in both body systems.

-Symptoms of cystic fibrosis that affect the respiratory system
+Cystic fibrosis symptoms that affect the respiratory system

 Coughing up thick sputum that may contain blood